muratk5n/thirdwave/en/index.md

 ---

-Turks arriving into Anatolia were assimilated, they melted away culturally and genetically; 1920s TR nationalization, "Turkification" merely performed a labeling trick.
+Turks arriving into Anatolia were assimilated, they melted away culturally and genetically.
+1920s TR nationalization, "Turkification" merely performed a labeling trick.
 The founders wanted to create historical amnesia so they picked an exotic, irrelevant ethnicity (somewhat innocuous meaning simply Muslim as most founders were from the Balkans), and everyone in Anatolia were rebranded.
-Muslims were transitioned, history was rewritten so that all culture before "the arrival" was made to look like was brought by these irrelevant group, not pre-existing before their arrival.
+Muslims were transitioned, history was rewritten so that all culture before "the arrival" was made to look like was brought by that irrelevant group, not pre-existing before their arrival.
 This is how Byzantian music became 'Turkish art music", Greek/Balkan/Arab food became "Turkish food", and Yemenese coffee became "Turkish coffee".